Skin school, Skincare

 Sensitive skin is a skin type.
 A genetic predisposition causes naturally sensitive skin.
 There’s a difference between having sensitive skin and having sensitized skin.
 The best way to find out is to have a dermatologist test your skin.

 The easiest way to measure your skin type is by knowing the amount of oil on the skin.
 Underactive sebaceous glands will result in dry skin, and overactive sebaceous glands produce oily skin.
-Skin types can also be measured by water content, sensitivity level, and other ways.
+Water content, sensitivity level, and other ways can also measure skin types.

 test skin type